ESIPFed/open-data-education/README.md

 The `Introduction to Cloud Computing` is a notebook goes into basics of cloud computing for satellite imagery and procesing.
 It is written for entry-level folks, and lacks full-depth walk-through.

+The `Using Dask to process imagery to calculate NDVI via DASK` is a notebook which integrates all the previous tutorials.
+The notebook sifts through all the Landsat scenes for Amazonia (since 2013), and calculates NDVI for each scene.
+Dask is utilized to do parallelization.

 ## Installation notes